spookey/full_power/readme.rst

 Features
 ========

-While booting, the board loads a config file stored in SPIFFS or it will create one with default settings.
+While booting, the board loads the configuration stored in SPIFFS or it will create one with default settings.

-It uses the config, to know wich wifi to join.
-There it announces the included webserver (e.g. ``device.local``) via MDNS.
+It uses the config, to know which wifi to join.
+There it announces the included web server (e.g. ``device.local``) via MDNS.

 Visiting that webpage one may control the configured wireless power sockets and the included RGB-LED (now with fancy RGB value sliders).